puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 ## Configure Microsoft Edge on Windows

-The recommended way to configure policy on all versions of Windows is by using group policy objects (GPO).
+You can use group policy objects (GPO) to configure Microsoft Edge and managed Microsoft Edge updates on all versions of Windows.
 You can also provision policy through the registry for Windows devices that are joined to a Microsoft Active Directory domain or Windows 10 Pro or Enterprise instances enrolled for device management.

 Microsoft Edge supports mandatory and recommended policies.
 Mandatory policies override user preferences and prevents the user from changing it, while recommended policy provide a default setting that may be overridden by the user.
 Most policies are mandatory only; a subset are mandatory and recommended.
 If both versions of a policy are set, the mandatory one takes precedents.